humanmade/WordPress-Importer/README.md

 # WordPress Importer Redux
 This repository contains the new version of the [WordPress Importer][] currently in development.
 [Learn more about the rewrite](https://make.wordpress.org/core/?p=15550).

 Fast, lightweight, consistent.
-Pick three.
+Pick three. :palm_tree: :sunglasses:

 [WordPress Importer]: https://wordpress.org/plugins/wordpress-importer/